nolte/k8s-home-lab/src/applications/keycloak/README.md

 ## External OIDC Identity Provider

-For Sign in with your Personal Accounts we use Github as External Identity Provider (IdP).
+For Sign in with your Personal Accounts we use GitHub as External Identity Provider (IdP).

 <!--identity-providers-github-app-vault-start-->
 ```sh